Anatomy of a `.swirls` file

 }

 Time is a first-class trigger source.
 The schedule is declared at the file level rather than wired up in a separate cron.yaml or a parent service.
-When the agent ships, the schedule ships with it.
+When the workflow ships, the schedule ships with it.

 #The graph